sinzlab/bashiri-et-al-2021/README.md

     ```bash
     docker-compose run -d -p 10101:8888 jupyterlab
     ```
-    This command will create a docker image followed by a docker container from that image in which we can run the code.
+    This will create a docker image followed by a docker container from that image in which we can run the code.

 3. You can now open the [jupyter lab evironment](https://jupyterlab.readthedocs.io/en/stable/#) in your browser via `localhost:10101`